Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 A message beginning with `Output from wpscan:` is the scanner's own wording, passed through unchanged.
 The options such a message suggests are `wpscan` options: `--wpscan-follow-redirect` and `--wpscan-ignore-main-redirect` are parameters of this check as well, everything else reaches the scanner through `--wpscan-option`.

 The coverage numbers ("Detected by the scan: 4 plugins") never influence the state.
 A component the scanner cannot fingerprint is a limit of black box scanning, not something the administrator can fix on the monitored site.

+The table lists at most 50 findings and states how many were left out.
+That is a display limit only: the state is determined by every finding, and the performance data counts them all.
+A neglected site would otherwise produce hundreds of lines that Icinga stores and mails on with every notification.

 ## Perfdata / Metrics